O’Fallon nears decision on sale of recreational cannabis within city limits

 O’Fallon, IL Mayor discusses city approach to marijuana dispensaries

-O’Fallon officials will decide on banning the sale of recreational cannabis within the city limits, effective Jan.
+O’Fallon officials will decide whether to ban the sale of recreational cannabis within the city limits, effective Jan.
 1, by acting on a proposed ordinance in September.

 The new Cannabis Regulation and Tax Act allows local communities to adopt and enforce ordinances regulating possession and public consumption of cannabis for adults age 21 or older.
 Illinois is the 11th state to legalize recreational use beginning Jan.
 1, 2020.